subugoe/rdd-technical-reference/rdd-technical-reference.md

 - every code repo must have

-    - a README.md file that contains @TODO mw: provide link to example
+    - a README.md file that contains
         - link to original repository
         - short introduction
         - link to demo instance